UniversalDependencies/docs/_lzh/index.md

 ## References

-* Koichi Yasuoka: Universal Dependencies Treebank of the Four Books in Classical Chinese, DADH2019: 10th International Conference of Digital Archives and Digital Humanities, 1st ed.
-(December 5, 2019), pp.20-28.
+* Koichi Yasuoka: Universal Dependencies Treebank of the Four Books in Classical Chinese, DADH2019: 10th International Conference of Digital Archives and Digital Humanities (December 2019), pp.20-28.